scikit-sparse/scikit-sparse/doc/amd.rst

 Convenience Methods
 -------------------

-The AMD package also provides a convenience function to print the default control parameters in the AMD package:
+The AMD package also provides a convenience function to get the default control parameters from the AMD package:

-.. autofunction:: print_amd_default_control()
+.. autofunction:: amd_default_control

 Error Handling